pyTMD/pyTMD/doc/source/project/Citations.rst

 .. warning::
     Outputs from this software should be used for scientific or technical purposes only.
-    This software should not be used for coastal navigation or any application that may risk life or property.
+    This software should not be used for coastal navigation or *any application that may risk life or property*.

 .. |auml|    unicode:: U+00E4 ..
 LATIN SMALL LETTER A WITH DIAERESIS
 .. |uuml|    unicode:: U+00FC ..
 LATIN SMALL LETTER U WITH DIAERESIS